Dual-Scale Antenna Deployment for Pinching Antenna Systems: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-Based on the basic signal model and the proposed DSD framework for PASS-enabled wireless communication, this section will investigate a general system model, where $M$ waveguides are fed by $M$ dedicated RF chains, each consisting of $N$ PAs, cooperatively serving $K$ users.
-Let $\mathbf{q}_k=[x_k^U, y_k^U]^T$ and $\mathbf{p}_{mn}$ denote the position coordinates of the $k$-th user and $n$-th PA on the $m$-th waveguide, respectively.
-The following subsection will provide a detailed analysis of the transmit signal with RF chain precoding, the received signal at the user side, and the system’s energy efficiency.
+Based on the basic signal model and the proposed DSD framework for PASS-enabled wireless communications, this section presents a general system model in which $M$ waveguides are fed by $M$ dedicated RF chains, each consisting of $N$ PAs, to cooperatively serve $K$ users.
+Let $\mathbf{q}_k=[x_k^U, y_k^U]^T$ and $\mathbf{p}_{mn}$ denote the position coordinates of the $k$-th user and the $n$-th PA on the $m$-th waveguide, respectively.
+The following subsection provides a detailed analysis of the transmit signal with RF-chain precoding, the received signal at the user side, and the system's energy efficiency.